-and is included within the scope of the program as per table 1 of this document.

-The project is a CPA which is part of a Program of Activities (PoA) with an original program crediting period start date after 1 January 2016 i.e. 25/01/2021.

-c) For a project with afforestation and/or reforestation activities, the project shall have been registered under another GHG program on or after 1 January 2013.

-d) For a CDM CPA with afforestation and/or reforestation activities, the CPA shall be part of a PoA that was registered on or after 1 January 2013.

-Further, the following applies with respect to vintages:

-a) For a project that does not include afforestation and/or reforestation activities, only emission reductions with vintages beginning on or after 1 January 2016 are eligible for VCU issuance.

-b) For a project with afforestation and/or reforestation activities, only emission reductions with vintages beginning on or after 1 January 2013 are eligible for VCU issuance

-The project does not include afforestation and/or reforestation activities and shall claim emission reductions with vintages after 1 January 2016 only as the start date is 1 December 2018.
+CPA has an original crediting period start date from 1 January 2013 to 31 December 2015, the CPA shall have issued credits during the period 1 January 2016 to 5 March 2021, or shall have a status of "issuance requested" by 5 March 2021; or iii) Where the CPA is part of a PoA with an original program crediting period start date from 1 January 2013 to 31 December 2015 and where the CPA has an original crediting period start date on or after 1 January 2016, no prior credit issuance is required. c) For a project with afforestation and/or reforestation activities, the project shall have been registered under another GHG program on or after 1 January 2013. d) For a CDM CPA with afforestation and/or reforestation activities, the CPA shall be part of a PoA that was registered on or after 1 January 2013.
+Further, the following applies with respect to vintages: a) For a project that does not include afforestation and/or reforestation activities, only emission reductions with vintages beginning on or after 1 January 2016 are eligible for VCU issuance.
+The project does not include afforestation and/or reforestation activities and shall claim emission reductions with vintages after 1 January 2016 only as the start date is 1 October 2018. b) For a project with afforestation and/or reforestation activities, only emission reductions with vintages beginning on or after 1 January 2013 are eligible for VCU issuance